Wheelock Street Capital

 Mr. Campbell received his B.S. with Distinction, from Cornell University’s School of Hotel Administration.

 Dan Green joined Wheelock in 2008.
 Based out of Wheelock’s Tampa Bay Area office, Mr. Green is responsible for Wheelock’s residential land and homebuilding investments.
 Mr. Green has 29 years of experience with land acquisitions, financing, entitlement, development, and sales across the United States.
+Since joining Wheelock, he has helped build a portfolio encompassing more than 24,000 residential lots in a dozen communities coast to coast and a regional homebuilder.

 Prior to joining Wheelock, Mr. Green spent five years with KB Home, one of the nation’s largest homebuilding companies, most recently as the Regional Vice President of Land Acquisition.
 In that role he oversaw land operations for the eastern United States.
 Mr. Green joined KB Home in 2003 as Senior Vice President of Land for the Orlando Division, where he was responsible for land acquisition, planning and development, and government affairs.